 She is a STOTT PILATES® Fully Certified Instructor which is a certification program with an emphasis on rehabilitation and alignment.
-Liana is 1 of 5 Pilates instructors in Austin holding this level of certification and has studied under Chau Pham-Kid, STOTT PILATES® Instructor Trainer, Paulina Vasquez STOTT PILATES® Instructor Trainer, Tim Fleisher STOTT PILATES® Instructor Trainer, Madeline Black, founder of ITT® Pilates and Tom Myers, author of Anatomy Trains.
-Liana recently studied under Mariska Breland to become a Certified Pilates for MS Instructor and is also trained to work with stroke patients, traumatic spinal cord injuries and Parkinson’s disease.
-Specifically, she was trained to develop programs for common symptoms including balance difficulties, ataxia, gait abnormalities, single side weakness, general weakness, spasticity and bladder and bowel issues.
+Liana is 1 of 7 Pilates instructors in Austin holding this level of certification and has studied under Chau Pham-Kid, STOTT PILATES® Instructor Trainer, Paulina Vasquez STOTT PILATES® Instructor Trainer, Tim Fleisher STOTT PILATES® Instructor Trainer, Madeline Black, founder of ITT® Pilates and Tom Myers, author of Anatomy Trains.
+Liana recently studied under Mariska Breland to become a Certified Specialist in Pilates-Based Exercise for Multiple Sclerosis.
+The training also included designing exercise programs for stroke patients, traumatic spinal cord injuries and Parkinson’s disease in order to address common symptoms like balance difficulties, ataxia, gait abnormalities, single side weakness, general weakness, spasticity and bladder and bowel issues.
 In addition she maintains current CPR and AED Certifications.

 Liana’s advanced studies and passions include athletic programming, assessing muscular imbalances and movement patterns, and developing customized programs specific to each individual.
 Her most recent passion is learning about neuromuscular re-patterning, neuroplasticity and the effect exercise has on the nervous system and brain.
-It’s very exciting for her to share the possibilities of forming new neural pathways in order to bypass central nervous system damage or to encourage more balanced and efficient movement patterns for all of her clients.
+It’s very exciting for her to share the possibilities of forming new neural pathways in order to bypass central nervous system damage or to encourage more balanced and efficient movement patterns.

 In Mauro Pilates’ early stages, Liana pioneered Austin’s first “Paddle Pilates” program, taught in various businesses, offered free classes around town, and began a Pilates program in schools she specifically developed for children.
 In 2011, this passion was rewarded and Mauro Pilates was voted “Best Pilates in 2011″ by Austin Fit Magazine.
 In 2012, 2014 and 2015 Liana was voted top 3 “Best Pilates Instructor” and top 2 “Best Pilates Instructor” in 2013.
 Mauro Pilates was voted top 3 “Best Pilates” in 2012, 2013 and 2014.
 Liana was also featured in Peter Bronski’s book The Gluten Free Edge and is a regular contributor to Austin Fit Magazine.